Giacomix02/Artificial-Intelligence-Notes/1. AI fundamentals/Artificial General Intelligence vs Narrow AI.md

-# Forms  of AI

-## Artificial General Intelligence vs. Narrow AI
+# Forms of AI: `Artificial General Intelligence vs. Narrow AI`

 Most **modern** forms of artificial intelligence are `application and domain-specific`, where the system is taught to perform a relatively `narrow task` (e.g., generate text or visual content, play chess, categorize an image, etc.).
 - This type of AI is often referred to as `“Narrow AI”`